 The Emergency Solutions Grant (ESG) may fund programs that help persons experiencing homelessness to move quickly back into permanent housing.
 Eligible activities include rapid re-housing, emergency shelter, and homeless prevention.

 CDBG and ESG funds are not provided to individuals.
 All funds are provided to organizations providing services.
 To access the programs funded through the County’s CDBG and ESG funds, individuals must call 2-1-1 to undergo an eligibility determination.
-In accordance with HUD’s requirements, priority is given to person that are living on the streets or in places unfit for human habitation (cars, garages, etc.).
+In accordance with HUD’s requirements, priority is given to persons that are living on the streets or in places unfit for human habitation (cars, garages, etc.).
 Persons that are doubled up with friends and family are not eligible for homeless services.